AnneJasmijnLangerak/JAL/README.md

 # JAL

-Code for "JAL: a JSON algebra for the optimization of JSON queries".
+Code belonging to "JAL: a JSON algebra for the optimization of JSON queries".

 All software is written in the programming language Python3 (https://www.python.org/) via JupyterLab/ JupyterNotebook (https://jupyter.org).
 For the parsing of JSONiq queries, we used the JSON engine Rumble that runs on top of Apache Spark (https://www.rumbledb.org).